JABDEVSA/angularBase/README.md

 This will setup your enviroment with your git project and ensure that we do not copy overloaded dir's like node_modules and all the other parts that will overload the project size.
 Once again if you look in the root dir of webapp you will see we have a gitnore file which tells git to exclude these files, it works no need to change it just add if you need to.

-Now we develop our webapp and push to git, we only push what is needed and then we clone the project to a new PC system now we need to get all the models inplace to have the system working again, for this we have the following procedure, please follow these steps to install webapp on a new PC:
+Now we develop our webapp and push to git, we only push what is needed and then we clone the project to a new PC system now we need to get all the models in place to have the system working again, for this we have the following procedure, please follow these steps to install webapp on a new PC:

 ```
  Clone the repo